-The National Prosecuting Authority (NPA) confirmed yesterday that the charges were withdrawn, because of his conviction and sentence in Germany.
+The National Prosecuting Authority (NPA) confirmed on Wednesday that the charges were withdrawn, because of his conviction and sentence in Germany.
 But it said the local charges can be reinstituted.

 The father said that because the coach has been sentenced to a term of less than three years, he would not be eligible for automatic expulsion from Germany.

 “We are concerned that he may try to flee (on the completion of his sentence),” he said.